teofiloxyz/bitcoin-risk-and-return/README.md

 | 1825 days    | -0.699    | -0.259     | 0.034     | 0.406      |

 **Key takeaways:**
-- Risk should be assessed not only in terms of volatility but also by considering potential losses.
+- Risk should be assessed not just by volatility but also by potential losses.
-- As the time horizon extends from a quarter to a year, the potential losses increase slightly.
+- While potential losses increase slightly from a quarter to a year, they decrease significantly over a five-year horizon.
-- However, when the time horizon stretches from one year to five years, the potential losses decrease significantly.
-- The Monte Carlo method, using data since 2019 (a year when the asset is considered mature), was used for these calculations.
+- These calculations were done using the Monte Carlo method with data from 2019, when the asset was considered more mature.
 - For example, after 90 days, there is a 95% chance that the investment will retain at least 73.6% of its original value.
 - Investing in bitcoin is very risky over shorter periods like a quarter or a year.
-- However, with a five-year horizon, the risk diminishes a lot, with a 99% chance of retaining at least 96.6% of the investment, and an expected shortfall of 40.6%.
+- However, with a five-year horizon, the risk significantly reduces, with a 99% chance of retaining at least 96.6% of the investment, and an expected shortfall of 40.6%.

 *For more details about this section, check the respective [Notebook](/notebooks/3.2_BTC_extra_risk_metrics.ipynb).*